Book of Purification – كِتَابِ اَلطَّهَارَة ِ

 If a person was a resident and then started travelling.
 As per the madhab, if you started wiping as a resident and then became a traveller, then you continue as a resident till the end.
 You cannot change in the middle to a traveller.
 The person has to do wudhu again after 24 hours and then wear the socks for the time period of a traveller to begin.

 If a traveller completes their trip earlier and comes back home, he doesn’t continue wiping for 3 days but rather he completes wiping as a resident instead.

 7 Conditions for Wiping over the Socks:

-2. Wiped barrier covers the area that is obligatory to wash.
-Covers the ankles too and not those that are below it or socks or those that have holes in them which clearly show the skin.
+2. The barrier that is being wiped over covers the area that is obligatory to wash which is from the toes up to and including the ankles.
+It is invalid for those socks that are below the ankle or socks that have holes in them which clearly show the skin.

 4. They can be walked on in a manner that is customarily known as walking.